aaronfbianchi/LSaO-visualizer/README.md

 * cx_Freeze (if building from Linux)
 * pyinstaller (if building from Windows)

 You'll probably have most of them already just by having Python anyway.
-If there's any you don't have, you can install them in your <u>**virtual environment**</u> with PIP using your terminal or the Command Prompt:
+If there's any you don't have, you can install them in your **virtual environment** with PIP using your terminal or the Command Prompt:

     pip install [LIBRARY_NAME]